techee/lsp-proxy/README.md

 stdio-based communication.

 Technical details:
-- the proxy declares one server as primary - the primary server receives all requests and notifications and all its responses are returned back to the client.
-The primary server serves as the main server for all LSP features like autocompletion, goto, document symbols, etc.
+- the proxy declares one server as primary - unless configured differently, the primary server receives all requests and notifications and all its responses are returned back to the client.
+The primary server serves as the main server for all LSP features
 - other servers receive only basic lifecycle and document synchronization messages.
 These allow the non-primary servers to send correct `textDocument/publishDiagnostics` notifications which are all merged and sent back to the client.
 This means that non-primary servers can serve as linters or error checkers
+- instead of the primary server, some requests (currently only `textDocument/formatting` and `textDocument/rangeFormatting`) can be dispatched to other servers based on the configuration or support of the particular feature by the server
 - `initialize` and `shutdown` requests are synchronized so the request results are sent to the client only after all servers return a response.
-In addition, the client receives the result of `initialize` from the primary server only
+In addition, the client receives the result of `initialize` from the primary server only, modified by features used from other servers
 - `initializationOptions` from the `initialize` request are sent selectively - see the `initializationOptions` configuration option below